 Dr E.J.
-Wilson (Chair) Dr C.S.
+Wilson | Chair Dr C.S.
 Goldschmidt Mr L.J.
 Panaccio

 The Committee operates under a formal Charter.
-The Charter requires that the Committee comprises at least three members, the majority of which must be independent Directors, and that the Chair of the Committee must be an independent Director.
+The Charter requires that the Risk Management Committee comprises at least three members, the majority of whom must be independent Directors, and that the Chair of the Committee must be an independent Director.